usethesource/typepal/doc/TypePal/Collector/Collector.md

 ##### Composition

 TModels can be composed by adding the information from one TModel to the other.
-A use case is module compoisition.
+A use case is module composition.

 ```rascal
 /* Collector field */ void (TModel tm) addTModel;